-Giving effect to the retirement of Edward White and assuming the re-election of each of the nominees proposed under item 5 of the agenda of the Annual General Meeting, our Board of Directors will consist after the Annual General Meeting of nine (9) members, with Yves Elsen, Damien O'Brien and Herman Troskie acting as Class I directors, Oliver Graham, Elizabeth Marcellino and John Sheehan acting as Class II directors and Abigail Blunt, Paul Coulson and The Rt.
+Assuming the re-election and election of each of the nominees proposed under item 5 of the agenda of the Annual General Meeting, our Board of Directors will consist after the Annual General Meeting of nine (9) members, with Yves Elsen, Damien O'Brien and Herman Troskie acting as Class I directors, Oliver Graham, Elizabeth Marcellino and Stefan Schellinger acting as Class II directors and Abigail Blunt, Paul Coulson and The Rt.
 Hon. the Lord Hammond of Runnymede acting as Class III directors.